Moko skink: Description

+The species can be distinguished from the undescribed Whirinaki skink (also a member of Oligosoma) due to the Whirinaki skinks having a distinct teardrop marking below their eyes.

 Distribution

-It is endemic to New Zealand and is found throughout the northeastern part of the North Island, though it is most common on the islands off the east coast of the North Island.
-To help protect the species, 50 skinks were released into the Rotoroa Island sanctuary in January 2014.
+It is endemic to New Zealand and is found throughout the northeastern part of the North Island, between North Cape and the Bay of Plenty, as well as numerous islands off the east coast of the North Island, where it is most commonly found.
+To help protect the species, skinks were released into the Rotoroa Island sanctuary in 2015.